This is for POWH Aged care and Rehabilitation

 Clinic What we do Clinic days

 General rehabilitation clinic We provide care for those who are recovering from a joint, bone or muscle problem, including neck and back injuries, arthritis, joint replacement, degenerative conditions or reconditioning after severe illness.
-Tuesday, Wednesday, Thursday
+Monday, Wednesday and Thursdays

 Neuro rehabilitation clinic We provide care for those who are recovering from a neurological problem, including stroke, multiple sclerosis, post-polio, head injury, brain tumours or neuromuscular conditions.
-Tuesday, Wednesday
+Monday and Wednesdays

 Amputee rehabilitation We provide care and long term support for those who are recovering from a upper or lower limb amputation.